robertorosero/pyhtonmig/Doc/c-api/newtypes.rst

    The third slot is :attr:`bf_getsegcount`, with type :ctype:`getsegcountproc`.
    This slot must not be *NULL* and is used to inform the caller how many segments the object contains.
-Simple objects such as :ctype:`PyString_Type` and :ctype:`PyBuffer_Type` objects contain a single segment.
+Simple objects such as :ctype:`PyBytes_Type` and :ctype:`PyBuffer_Type` objects contain a single segment.

    .. index:: single: PyType_HasFeature()